Aquilla Coonrod: Biography

 Coonrad remained in the military until his death.
-In late-1877, he commanded the escort of Chief Joseph, following his surrender to General Miles, from the Bear Paw Mountains in Montana to Fort Buford in the Dakota Territory.
+In late 1877, he commanded the escort of Chief Joseph, following his surrender to General Miles, from the Bear Paw Mountains in Montana to Fort Buford in the Dakota Territory.
 He was later permanently assigned to Fort Buford.
-On May 14, 1884, he led a small escort guarding U.S Army paymaster Major Whipple and a $20,000 payroll shipment intended for Fort Buford and outlying frontier outposts.
+On May 14, 1884, he led a small escort guarding U.S. Army paymaster Major Whipple and a $20,000 payroll shipment intended for Fort Buford and outlying frontier outposts.
 After leaving Glendive, Montana, the escort was ambushed by seven bandits about 46 miles southwest of Fort Buford.
-Coonrod and his men were able to drive off the outlaws, however, Coonrod himself was shot twice in the abdomen and died of his wounds.
-His body was taken back to the Post Cemetery at Fort Buford where it was buried, then moved to the Custer National Cemetery near the Crow Agency in 1896.
+Coonrod and his men were able to drive off the outlaws; however, Coonrod himself was shot twice in the abdomen and died of his wounds.
+His body was taken back to the Post Cemetery at Fort Buford, where it was buried, then moved to the Custer National Cemetery near the Crow Agency in 1896.

 Richard Cooley, a local historian in Bryan, published a biography of his life that was featured in the Williams County Historical Society newsletter in April 1991.
 In November 2003, a special plaque was displayed to commemorate both Coonrod and William J. Knight at the Williams County Courthouse in downtown Bryan.
 Both Coonrod and Knight were also profiled by The Bryan Times in 2003 and again in 2007.

 Medal of Honor citation

 Rank and organization: Sergeant, Company C, 5th U.S. Infantry.
-Place and date: At Cedar Creek, etc., Mont., October 1876 to January 1877.
-Entered service at: Bryan, Ohio.
+Place and date: At Cedar Creek, Mont., October 1876 to January 1877.
+Entered service at Bryan, Ohio.
 Birth: Williams County, Ohio.
 Date of issue: April 27, 1877.